Part of Framework Positioning

 Not a total model

-HSP is not a complete theory of consciousness, identity, personality, spirituality, trauma, biology or society.
+HSP is not a complete theory of consciousness, identity, personality, spirituality, health or being human.

-HSP is a lens.
-Not a total explanation of the human being.
+HSP is a map for behavioral dynamics, not a total explanation of the human being.

 Why HSP is not a diagnosis model